 How to Serve Salmon Salad

 - As a Sandwich.
-Pile this salad onto your favorite bread and enjoy a scrumptious salmon salad sandwich.
+Pile this salad onto slices of your favorite bread and enjoy a scrumptious salmon salad sandwich.
 (Salmon salad with avocado on bread would be especially tasty!)

 - In Lettuce Wraps.
 Keep things light and healthy by serving this salad inside lettuce cups, use a lettuce leaf like romaine lettuce or bibb lettuce leaves.